adixon/ca.civicrm.contributionrecur/README.md

 ca.civicrm.contribution_recur
 =============================

 Useful extensions of recurring contribution functionality in CiviCRM.
 Particularly useful for larger installations, with some functions only available for some payment processors.
+You'll want to go the configuration screen in Admin -> CiviContribute -> Recurring Contribution Settings after enabling it.

 ## Reports